cppitems/cppitems/items/001/item.md

                  U free
 ```

-Typical errors during translation are essentially all possible errors  excluding errors aparent already during preprocessing or which are only detectable during linking.
 Extensive compiler options exist to granularly control the reporting of error and warnings.
 Enabling all errors and also promote warnings to errors can be achieved with
 ```